“Social Classes” for educationally disadvantaged children

-Despite compulsory schooling since 1975, only 89% of children in Nepal are enrolled in primary school.
+Despite compulsory schooling, many children in Nepal are not enrolled in primary school.
 Poverty and social status have an impact on education and parents often cannot afford the money for materials and school uniforms.

 By securing and stabilizing school attendance, opportunities are created for a self-designed life, self-confidence and a future worth living in.

-The Schöck -Familien-Stiftung, together with Ketaaketi e.V. and the local partner organization SPOWC, supports the “Social Classes” model at 15 schools in Nepal with €1 per child per month.
-These are one-year school familiarization classes for around 30 children between the ages of 5 and 10, the majority of whose parents have never attended school or only attended it for a short time.
+“Social Classes” model at 15 schools in Nepal with €1 per child per month includes one-year school familiarization classes for children between the ages of 5 and 10, the majority of whose parents have never attended school or only attended it for a short time.

 Without social classes, these children would largely stay away from school.
 The development of the children is endangered by chronic poverty and a lack of education and the danger of sexual and social disenfranchisement of the girls as well as child labour.
 Attending school gives these children a lobby and makes them “visible” in society.